 The performance and participation of students with disabilities (students with IEPs) on the NAEP in mathematics and reading play an important role in this new rating system.
 Information on how each state performed on ED's annual ratings is available here.
 Importantly, the performance of students with disabilities on annual state assessments in math and reading is not included in the ratings - only the participation of students with disabilities.
 In fact, NAEP accounts for two-thirds of a state's total score on the "results" part of states' annual rating (compliance elements also play a big part.)
 Get more information on annual determinations (PDF).
 Details on how OSEP makes annual determinations are available here (WORD).

 SO HOW ARE STUDENTS WITH DISABILITIES DOING?

-NAEP Results of Students with Disabilities :: Nationwide for 2017-2015-2013 Information on how students with disabilities performed on the last three administrations of the NAEP nationwide
+NAEP Results of Students with Disabilities :: Nationwide for 2017-2015-2013 Information on how students with disabilities (IEPs only) performed on the NAEP administrations nationwide.

 2017 NAEP Results of Students with Disabilities :: Rank-ordered by State The percentage of students with disabilities performing at Basic or above rank-ordered from highest to lowest states and compared to the nation and information on how OSEP scores achievement and participation for annual determinations.